When searching recumbent exercise bikes you probably noticed that they talk about the crank in some listings. (Not all do.)

 They seem to be tough for most people who buy these bikes like the popular and highly rated Exerpeutic 900XL.
 There are not any reports of issues with the crank breaking or bending.
 Or the pedals breaking off for that matter when properly attached during assembly.

-Bikes over $350 start to have 3 piece cranks as these cranks are more expensive to manufacture.
+More expensive bikes tend to have 3 piece cranks as these cranks are more expensive to manufacture.
 Also these bikes do provide you with harder resistance to push against so there can be more force in pushing against the pedals and supported by the crank -an example of a bike with a 3 piece crank is the Schwinn 270.
 (It cheaper version the Schwinn 230 has one piece crank but the same amount of resistance adjustment).
 You can put more force on it but again it is unlikely you will be able to generate the force used on a spin bike or outdoor bike.

 Again these bikes (Schwinn 230 or 270) do not have a history of pedals or cranks breaking when properly assembled or manufactured.